 - Why do fireworks erupt for men EVERY SINGLE TIME, while women sometimes wonder, “Was that it?”
 One encounter might be great and the next we are left swimming in tears of frustration.

-- Why did God design intercourse to feel so wonderful to husbands EVERY SINGLE TIME and not always feel wonderful to us.
+- How could God design intercourse to feel so wonderful to husbands EVERY SINGLE TIME and not always feel wonderful to us.
 Some days intercourse is awesome but other days it feels like nothing, uncomfortable or even painful.

 - Why do we hang onto the lie that our husband is supposed to make “it” happen for us?
 Our husband has never questioned whether it is ok for him to move like he needs to move during sex in order to make fireworks fly.

 - Why do we still have to guide our husband or direct him, or ask for what we need?
-Why doesn’t he get to struggle with these same conversations?
-Why do we always have to be the needy one?
+How come he doesn’t get to struggle with these same conversations?
+How come we always have to be the needy one?

 - Why doesn’t our husband know when we are done or if we want to keep going?
-Why do we have to tell him, ask for more, or just settle?
+How come we have to tell him, ask for more, or just settle?

 - Why do we feel like we can’t tell our husband if something is not enjoyable or uncomfortable?
 Do husbands just grin and bear it?